valenting111/Machine-Learning-model-API/README.md

 This script can be ran for 2 different purposes:
 * Train an ensemble model on the dataset mentioned above and optionally save it.
-* Start a server on your local machine to use the trained model through an API.
+* Start a server on your local machine to make predictions with the trained model through an API.

 In both cases, open your terminal or anaconda prompt and navigate to the folder where this script is located.
 Then, to choose with part of the script to run, the python file reads in the command line arguments you feed it with.